 Essentially, the nodal account acts as a temporary vault to store and distribute the money to relevant parties.
-Payouts are not only limited to sellers/vendors but also include other entities like transportation fees to logistics partners, commissions to payment processors and charges to intermediaries etc.
+Payouts are not only limited to sellers/vendors.
+But, they also include other entities like transportation fees to logistics partners, commissions to payment processors and charges to intermediaries etc.

 There are some important terms to understand in relation to nodal accounts.
 We’ve explained them below:

-Settlement Cycle – As defined by the RBI, settlement cycle for payments channelled through nodal accounts are T+3 days.
+Settlement Cycle – As defined by the RBI, the settlement cycle for payments channelled through nodal accounts is T+3 days.
 T is defined as the completion of the transaction, where the customer has received the product or service as defined by the intermediary.

 Credits – Credits can be made into the nodal account based on pre-determined terms and conditions.